rizaalifwildani/cryptocker/README.md

 ## Cryptocker

-Crypto Tracker with React
+Crypto Tracker with React.\
-In this project data will be updated every 70s
+In this project data will be updated every 70s.\

+## API

+The Crypto data in this project has taken from [https://api.coingecko.com/](https://api.coingecko.com/)

 ## Available Scripts